-- ii. mediation supported by a club official, - iii. disciplinary action against the alleged perpetrator(s). - 2.
+- i. support for them but no actions against the alleged perpetrator(s)they may fear reprisals, - ii. mediation supported by a club official, iii. disciplinary action against the alleged perpetrator(s). - 2.
 In the case of ii or iii above, the same panel should meet with the alleged perpetrator (with their parent/s if under 18), detail the allegation and allow them an opportunity of reply.
 They can also request that they are accompanied by a friend, carer or relative if aged 18 or over.
 If the victim favours mediation, this should be offered as an option to the alleged perpetrator.
 Minutes should again be taken and agreed. - 3.
 If a mediation meeting is agreed by all those involved, this should be set up within a reasonable time scale.
 A trained mediator might be considered clubs could canvass members to see if anyone has experience from their work eg. some current or former police officers, teachers, social workers, HR professionals etc. may have undergone mediation training. - 4.
 Following a successful mediation meeting, the club committee should monitor the situation for a given period to ensure the bullying is not repeated and that there is no retaliatory behaviour. - 5.
 All appropriate coaches, volunteers or team managers involved with both individuals might be made aware of the situation and desired outcomes as part of the monitoring of the resolution. - 6.
 If mediation is not agreed or does not produce an appropriate resolution the NGB disciplinary procedure can be used by the person making the complaint.